manwar/disbatch/docs/WebExtensions.md

 For a simple example not using `init()`, see `Disbatch::Web::Files` (which is automatically loaded at the end of `init()`, after any custom routes).

 To see how `template` is used, see `Disbatch::Web` itself.
 Templates all get inserted as the `[% content %]` part of `views/layouts/main.tt`.

+The views directory defaults to `/etc/disbatch/views/`, but can be set via `config.views_dir`.